 Many of these articles have been published in the Mendocino Beacon’s Kelley House Calendar.

-Accidents Will Happen
+Log Raft Accidents Happen

 In recent weeks, the Kelley House Calendar has focused on log rafts and the vessels pulling them.
 Log rafts were exactly what the term suggests, logs tied up with chains that were towed to a sawmill in a sunny location where sunshine could dry out fresh cut boards.
 Practiced from 1906 to 1942, rafts became the cheapest way to move a lot of logs 1,000 miles to the south of the Mendocino coast.
 Broken Up Log Raft on Big River Beach,[... see full page]

 This column is a further exploration into the history of log rafts on the Mendocino Coast and the topic will continue for the next few weeks.
 When a historian finds all kinds of interesting historical facts while researching, and it just won’t fit in one story, the topic becomes a series.
 Steam ship towing a log raft out of Noyo Harbor near Fort Bragg.
 (Virginia Lycan Estate, courtesy John Paschall, Sr., Kelley House Museum archives) So why assemble a raft of logs[... see full page]